 What to look out for

 The thin chalk soils to the east of the site support a typical downland plant community with pyramidal orchids being a particular feature in the summer.
 In recent years a programme of scrub clearance has been undertaken.
 The area is good for butterflies including common blue, chalkhill blue, small, large and dingy skippers, marbled white, gatekeeper, and meadow brown.
+Those lovely people at the Isle of Wight Natural History and Archaeology Society did a bug survey for us and you can see what they found here .
 In addition to the wildlife interest of chalk downland, the ancient field system on Brading Down is a Scheduled Ancient Monument.
 The finest surviving ancient field system on the Island is to be found on the down.
 This is likely to be of late Iron Age or Roman date and highlights the last time the fields were ploughed.
 The views over Brading Roman Villa and Sandown Levels reinforce the historical significance of the area.

 Managing the site